vc1492a/henosis/docs/source/index.html.md

 # Deployment

-## Server class
+## Server

-The Server class is used by Henosis to reference the specifications in **config.yaml** and to deploy a Flask application that runs the Henosis API.
+The Server object is used by Henosis to reference the specifications in **config.yaml** and to deploy a Flask application that runs the Henosis API.

+The Server object has the following attributes:

+- _base_url_: The base URL for your API.
+- _es_connection_requestlog_: Information about the connection to the request log elasticsearch index, as specified in the config file.
+- _es_connection_models_: Information about the connection to the models elasticsearch index, as specified in the config file.
+- _port_: The port on which the server (application) is running (e.g. 5005).
+- _s3_connection_: The connection information for connecting to the specified Amazon S3 bucket.
+- _sys_config_: A collection of other attributes related to system configuration based on options specified in the config file.

 ### Config